 Various mechanisms enable the human gut to regulate commensal microbiota composition.
 One of the principal mechanisms involves the secretion of specific types of sugars that are utilised by beneficial microbial species.
 Many mucosal constituents and secreted factors are decorated with glycans (oligosaccharides), that are added by a diverse family of glycosyltransferase enzymes [12].
 Of these, the FUT2 gene encodes a galactoside α(1,2)-fucosyltransferase, which adds a L-fucose monosaccharide to non-reducing end Gal residues to form Fucα1-2Gal-O-R glycans, termed the H antigens [13, 14].
 Expressed by multiple mucosal epithelial cell types, this H antigen, is a highly versatile structure that can be further modified to form many other important glycans, including the AB blood group glycans.
 Because FUT2 controls the nature of the various α(1,2)-fucosylated glycans secreted by mucosal surfaces, it is commonly referred to as the “secretor” gene [13].

 Across the human population, multiple nonsense single nucleotide polymorphisms (SNPs) are found within the FUT2 gene [15], leading to a “non-secretor” phenotype.
 The non-secretor phenotype, like the AB blood groups, is one of the more common functional mutations maintained in the population, with approximately one-fifth of people carrying homozygous loss-of-function FUT2 genes [15].
 This high carriage of loss-of-function mutations is likely a result of positive selection from altered susceptibility to infections by certain bacterial and viral pathogens [16].
-However, as fucosylated glycans are an important nutrient source for gut microbes, their absence in non-secretors has been shown to influence commensal microbiota composition [16, 17].
+However, as fucosylated glycans are an important nutrient source for gut microbes, their absence in non-secretors has been shown to influence the composition of commensal microorganisms [16, 17].

 The intact commensal microbiota of secretor individuals is likely to be enriched for glycan utilising bacteria.
 In contrast, depletion of commensal taxa, for example, through antibiotic exposure, can provide a selective advantage to exogenous glycan utilisers that are absent in non-secretors [9, 18].
-Probiotic preparations typically contain Bifidobacteria (Bifidobacterium adolescentis, animalis, bifidum, breve and longum) and/or Lactobacilli (Lactobacillus acidophilus, casei, fermentum, gasseri, johnsonii, paracasei, plantarum, rhamnosus and salivarius).
+Probiotic preparations typically contain Bifidobacteria (Bifidobacterium adolescentis, animalis, bifidum, breve, and longum) and/or Lactobacilli (Lactobacillus acidophilus, casei, fermentum, gasseri, johnsonii, paracasei, plantarum, rhamnosus, and salivarius).
 Both genera include species that encode the specific glycoside hydrolases (GHs), GH29, GH95, and GH151, which can utilise the H antigen.
 However, both genera also include species without this glycoside hydrolase capacity.
 Therefore, the ability of a probiotic to colonise and persist in an individual may depend on the presence of secreted glycans and the ability of the introduced bacterial strain to utilize them.
 This is supported by studies identifying increased persistence of such glycan-utilising species when supplemented with exogenous oligosaccharides [19, 20].

 We hypothesised that the interplay between secretor status, the glycan utilisation ability of the probiotic strain, and the presence of a disrupted commensal microbiota due to antibiotic exposure, would collectively influence the abundance and persistence of probiotic populations in the gut.
 To test this hypothesis, we introduced probiotic Bifidobacterium strains into a murine model of secretor/non-secretor status, with or without prior antibiotic depletion of commensal microbiota.